ES-Mini

 But it is also possible to place the inverter outside close to the panels which would mean that you have no additional DC cable but a longer AC cable.

-Backup Solution
+Backup Solution (UPS)

-A UPS solution like the Fossibot F1200 (400€ with voucher) could help you to bridge periods where the public grid is not available.
+A UPS solution like the Fossibot F1200 (400€ with voucher) helps you to bridge periods where the public grid is not available.
 It has the additional advantage that it is portable.
 It can be placed anywhere in your house, typically close to the devices for which you want to provide emergency power in case of grid failure.

 The primary focus of such a system is protection against fault.
 This means that it is connected to the grid permanently and it will discharge its battery only if the grid power goes away.
-The switching process is automatic and happens within some milliseconds.
+The switching process is automatic and happens within 10 milliseconds.

 Here is a link to the Fossibot manual.